 Home » Attractions » History & Culture » Landmarks » Pitesti Prison: The Inferno of Communist Experiments

-Pitesti Prison, today a Memorial, was one of the many extermination sites used by the communist regime in its violent and total occupation of Romania.
-However, the unimaginable physical and psychological tortures used here single out this prison as a space of absolute evil that made death appear to be the easiest escape.
+Pitesti Prison was one of the many extermination sites used by the communist regime in its violent and total occupation of Romania.
+But, it’s the unimaginable physical and psychological tortures used here that single it out as a space of absolute evil.
+So dark that death appeared to be the best escape out of the Pitesti experiment.

-While such a daunting space might not be top of your list of places to see in Romania, we recommend you to absolutely visit it.
-Because forgetting past tragedies can only make us prone to repeat them.
+While such a landmark might not be on your list of places to see in Romania, we recommend you don’t miss it.
+It’s a sad, yet necessary history lesson for us all.

-Over 600 students were the victims of this experiment in Pitesti Prison alone where Eugen Turcanu, a prisoner turned into a chief executioner, was the representation of complete dehumanization.
-One hundred students died because of the injuries, and only two could kill themselves as the complete surveillance made this escape from hell almost impossible.
-The souls of the ones who survived were forever crushed.
+Over 600 students were the victims of the Soviet methods in Pitesti Prison alone.
+One of them, Eugen Turcanu, became the representation of complete dehumanization.
+His transformation from a prisoner into a chief torturer proved the success of this unimaginable experiment.
+At least one hundred students died because of the injuries, and only two could kill themselves.
+The complete surveillance made even this final escape from hell almost impossible.

-Eugen Turcanu and other executioners were eventually sentenced to death and killed in 1954.
-The high-rank communist officials who approved the experiment were never convicted, a typical case for the politics of the Romanian Communist Party.
+Their suffering was only partially acknowledged at the time.
+Eugen Turcanu and other executioners received death sentences in 1954, but justice stopped there.
+The high-rank communist officials who approved the experiment were never convicted.
+It was just a typical case for the politics of the Romanian Communist Party.

-Just like Sighet Memorial, Pitesti Prison brings to the present the brutal reality of the political prisons, probably the darkest episode of the many that marked the violent inauguration of the communist regime in Romania.
+Just like Sighet Memorial, Pitesti Prison shows the dark reality of political prisons during communism.
+This is maybe the darkest episode of the many that marked the violent communist regime in Romania.

-You can visit the Memorial every Saturday or on weekdays, but be sure to book your visit first on http://pitestiprison.org
+You can visit the Memorial every Saturday or on weekdays.
+Be sure to book your visit first at http://pitestiprison.org

 Location: 30 Negru Voda, Pitesti